 The Nest is our certified childcare program designed for children under the age of four.
 It is located in our nursery space on the third floor, and one of our greeters would be happy to direct you there.

-About halfway through our worship services, the greeters walk down the aisles to take up a collection that is entirely voluntary.
-If you'd like to leave an offering of money, you can use one of the visitors' envelopes that are hanging on hooks in front of your pew, and we thank you for your generosity.
+If you’d like to leave a gift, you can use one of the visitors’ envelopes that are hanging on hooks in front of your pew, or give online here.
+We thank you for your generosity.

-At the altar you'll be kneeling on the Benedicite Kneelers that were designed and stictched by devoted parishioners.
+At the altar you’ll be kneeling on the Benedicite Kneelers that were designed and stitched by devoted parishioners.
 The kneelers took three years to complete and contain over 2 million stitches.